-- Letters noted in upper case in the Command Syntax in the following sections are required. - If entering more than the required letters, enter the entire command.
-For example, if the command syntax is shown as INITiate, either INIT, init, INITIATE, or initiate can be used, but such character combinations as INITI and initiat are invalid.
+- Letters noted in upper case. - If entering more than the required letters, the entire command must be entered.
+For example, if the command syntax is shown as INITiate, either INIT, init, INITIATE, or initiate can be used.

 Optional Commands.
 If the syntax shows a portion of a SCPI command in square brackets, that portion is an implied command which can be omitted.
 An implied command is the default command among the commands available at its level.
 For example, in the case of the command INITiate:[IMMediate], the immediate mode is the default mode, therefore, entering INIT has the same effect as entering INIT:IMM.